Terrys All-Time. Leeds psycho-heritage

 Terrys All-Time was filthy inside, but it contained a rich kipple of items, both human and non.
 The counter for orders was at the far end, underneath a broken peg-board menu.
 To reach it, pass by stained and chipped Formica-topped tables.
 The bench seating had long lost most of its stuffing and all of its comfort, covered in tacky brown leatherette.
 The sticky fake-wood lino floor needed careful negotiation, its edges curled up to trip the unwary.

-Stacks of newspapers sat in one corner covered in a dandruff of loose distemper.
+Stacks of newspapers sat in one corner covered in loose distemper dandruff.
 The appeal of their torn delights differed according to the hour; Page Three and the Racing Post for daytime, the NME for the late-night crowd.
-It was late, after the gigs, pubs and clubs turned out when Terrys became our essential destination.
+It was late after the gigs, pubs and clubs turned out when Terrys became our essential destination.

 Terry, the mysterious owner, was thought to be a taxi driver.
 Nobody I knew had ever met him.
 Usually, the service was by a tiny chain-smoking woman.
 She was Hylda Baker’s body double.
 You didn’t dare cross her.
 Nobody knew her name.